-ICP-MS Analysis of Trace Metal and Inorganic Materials
+ICP-MS Analysis of Trace Metals and Elements in Chemicals and Materials

 Inductively Coupled Plasma Mass Spectrometry (ICP-MS) is a technique routinely used to analyse trace levels of a wide range of inorganic elements.
 The ICP-MS allows for the detection and quantification of elements with atomic mass ranges 7 to 250.
 This covers Lithium to Uranium.
 The typical detection limits are in the parts per billion (ppb) range and even parts per trillion (ppt) in some cases.

-The ICP-MS analysis methods available at LPD Lab Services allow the detection, identification and quantification of a wide array of elements using a Perkin Elmer ELAN 6000 ICP-MS.
+The ICP-MS analysis methods available at LPD Lab Services allow the detection, identification and quantification of a wide array of elements using a Perkin Elmer NexION 350D ICP-MS.

 Applications of ICP-MS

-- Monitoring of trace metals in drinking water, ground water, rainwater, wastewater or industrial effluent streams.
+- Monitoring of trace metals and elements in drinking water, ground water, rainwater, wastewater or industrial effluent streams.

 - Trace elements in product / raw materials or from washed or rinsed surfaces.

 - Analysis of additives and purity in metal alloys.